Call us : (02) 9938 5419

 Kids First Children’s Services is pleased to announce that accredited Feeding Therapy for fussy eaters and children with feeding problems is now available at our children’s health practice in Brookvale.

-Our Feeding Clinic runs on Tuesdays and Fridays.
+Our Feeding Clinic runs on Mondays and Fridays.
 Please read below for all the details.

 What is the SOS Approach to Feeding?